aishwaryapothula/Parstagram/README.md

 ## Notes

 My app was crashing and the error message displayed that the username is null in the database.
 When I checked the database the username field had a value but not the correct user id.
 Once I rectified that, the app crashing issue was resolved.
-Identifying this bug consumed a lot of hours.
+Identifying this bug consumed a lot of hours but was a good learning experience.

 ## Open-source libraries used